2025 Costa Rica Wildlife Photography Workshops

 Available Dates:

-We’ve partnered with pro wildlife photographer and naturalist Dennis Valverde and he will conduct our Costa Rica workshops going forward.
+We’ve partnered with pro wildlife photographer and naturalist Dennis Valverde and he will conduct our June Costa Rica workshops and co-lead the September ones with Steve.
 Dennis has worked side by side with Steve on each of the 22 workshops he’s done in Costa Rica.
 Dennis knows exactly what it takes to shoot successfully in the rainforest.
 He shoots, thinks, and teaches the same way Steve does and when they did workshops together, you could ask Steve or Dennis a question and get the same answer from both.

 Dennis lives in the Osa and is one of Costa Rica’s foremost experts at shooting in the rainforest.
 He also brings over 17 years of experience as a naturalist guide to the table and is intimately familiar with the rainforest and the wildlife that lives there.
 If you’ve always wanted to capture jaw-dropping images of rainforest wildlife, no one is more qualified than Dennis to help you make that dream a reality.